![]() |

 As computer columnist John Dvorak wrote Feb.
 23 for MarketWatch.com: "I'm certain that widespread boasting about immunity from attack in the Mac community has finally awakened interest among the exploit coders, whose collective motto is either 'Oh yeah?' or 'Sez who?'
 So now the malware folks are having a look at the Macintosh platform to see where it's weak."

 Recently, two worms and a security hole were reportedly found in the Safari Web browser used in the OS X system.
 While these problems have affected a relatively small number of Mac users, it's an indication that hackers have turned their attention to Mac computers in a way unknown in the past.
-The two
+Apple,

 of course, is not sitting around twiddling its thumbs (as has